Tech-at-DU/React-Redux-Todo-Tutorial/8-stretch-goals.md

 # **Stretch Goals: Expanding the To-Do List App**

+The ideas here are only partial solutions!
+You will need to use the ideas from that you have learned in this tutorial to make them fully functional.
+Use the AI to ask questions about solving these solution if you get stuck!

 Now that our **To-Do List app is fully functional**, let’s explore **advanced features** to make it more robust and useful.
 These stretch goals will:
 - ✅ Introduce **due dates** and **priorities** for tasks.
 - ✅ Allow users to **categorize** tasks into different lists.